TAPcentric/OpenWorkspace/.github/ISSUE_TEMPLATE/-request-a-new-feature.md

 ---
 name: " Request a new feature"
-about: Suggest a new feature request for release candidacy
+about: Suggest a new feature for release candidacy
 title: ''
 labels: ''
 assignees: ''